 Whistleblowing Policy - This outlines the process for reporting any perceived wrongdoing within Coast to Capital which does not fall under the remit of our Complaints Policy or staff Grievance Policy.
 We are committed to creating a work environment with the highest possible standards of openness, probity and accountability and we take this policy very seriously.

 Freedom of Information - Coast to Capital is not subject to the provisions of the Freedom of Information Act but will respond to all information requests in line with the spirit of the Act.
 Information requests should be directed to Coast to Capital.
 Any requests that involve our public sector partners will be forwarded to them to lead the response with our support as necessary.

 Gifts & Hospitality - we decline gifts or hospitality exceeding £50 and our full policy can be found in the related resources box along with our gifts & hospitality registers.

-Our Annual Conversation with Government took place on 17 January 2019 and our Governance Assurance Statement from this meeting can be found here.
+Our Annual Conversation with Government will take place on 03 February 2020 and our Governance Assurance Statement from this meeting can be found here.

 Coast to Capital is happy to participate in any local authority scrutiny panel it is invited to and holds an annual meeting of the Joint Committee which is responsible for ensuring the democratic accountability of the LEP to all local authorities within its area.
 To date, no requests have been made; however, all information about local authority scrutiny panels we take part in will be made available on our website.